Mima Ito

 Mima Ito (伊藤 美誠, Itō Mima) is a Japanese table tennis player.
-She won a bronze medal in the Women's Team event at the 2016 Summer Olympics when she was 15 years old.
-At the 2020 Summer Olympics, she won the gold medal with her partner Jun Mizutani in the Mixed Doubles event which made its debut, a bronze medal in the Women's singles, and a silver medal in the Women's Team event.
+She won a bronze medal in the Women's Team event at the 2016 Summer Olympics at age 15.
+At the 2020 Summer Olympics, she won the gold medal with her partner Jun Mizutani in the inaugural mixed doubles event, bronze in women's singles, and silver in the women's team event.

 Often termed as the 'greatest threat' to Chinese table tennis dominance, Ito Mima has the highest winning rate against Chinese players in the history of women's table tennis.
-She has a winning record against several top Chinese players, including world champion Liu Shiwen, former world no. 1 Zhu Yuling and world junior champion Qian Tianyi.
-Her signature playing style entails lethal shovel serves, fast short-pimpled backhand punches and flat forehand smashes.
+She has a winning record against several top Chinese players, including world champion Liu Shiwen, former world no. 1 Zhu Yuling, and world junior champion Qian Tianyi.
+Her signature playing style entails lethal shovel serves, fast short-pimpled backhand punches, and flat forehand smashes.
 In March 2020 at the Qatar Open, Ito Mima recorded a 4–0 win against reigning Olympic champion Ding Ning in the semifinals.
-Notably, she won the third set 11–0, making it the first time a non-Chinese player won a set 11–0 against a Chinese player.
+Notably, she won the third set 11–0, the first time a non-Chinese player won a set 11–0 against a Chinese player.